310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
-Hmm… The academy *is* pretty big, and for once we’re having guests enter the school…
+Uu~myu… The academy *is* pretty big, and for once we’re having guests enter inside the school…

 The usual DreamFes just require setting up the stage, though.
 {% endbubble %}